Advertiser Disclosure

 If you’d like to submit your claim via email or mail, you can download claim forms on the AXA website.

-AXA travel insurance online claim forms
+AXA Travel Insurance Explorer claim forms

 AXA Travel Insurance online claim forms.
 Image Credit: AXA Travel Insurance

-Once you download the claim form, you’ll get a list of documents required for submitting your travel insurance claim, along with mail or email info.
+Once you download the claim form, you’ll get a list of documents required for submitting your travel insurance claim, along with mail or email information.
 For example, on a trip interruption claim form, AXA requires you to send in:

 • Completed claim form